Pampus: History

 The fort was commissioned in 1895.
 It was armed with four Krupp 24 cm K L/35 guns deployed in two hydraulically operated cupolas of two guns each.
 Electric lifts brought shells and cartridges up from the magazines on the ground floor.
 These guns fired a shell of 280 kg for a range of up to 8 km.
 Each gun had a crew of an NCO and six gunners, who could get off one shot every six minutes.
-(For a picture of a similar and still extant cupola with twin Krupp guns see Fort Copacabana.)
+A similar, still extant cupola setup, with twin Krupp guns, exists at Fort Copacabana.

 Pampus was one of only four forts in the Defence Line armed with large caliber guns.
 (The other three forts were the forts near IJmuiden, Velsen, and Spijkerboor.)
 Pampus also had two positions for 57mm (2.2") quick-firing guns for close-in defence.
 The counterscarp held four M90 Gardner machine guns on garrison mounts for the defence of the moat.